JuliaIO/HDF5.jl/docs/src/index.md

 libhdf5_hl = "/usr/lib/x86_64-linux-gnu/hdf5/mpich/libhdf5_hl.so"
 ```

 If you want to switch to another HDF5 library or the library moved, you can call the `set_preferences!` commands again (or manually edit LocalPreferences.toml) to set the new paths.
-Using the default (not MPI supported) implementation provided by HDF5_jll can be done by simply manually deleting the LocalPreferences.toml file.
+Using the default implementation provided by HDF5_jll can be done by simply manually deleting the LocalPreferences.toml file.

 ## Opening and closing files